Ninet Tayeb: Personal life

 Tayeb was previously in a high-profile relationship with fellow HaShir Shelanu star Ran Danker.
-Israeli media labelled the pair "Raninet".
+Israeli media labeled the pair "Raninet".
 She was later in another high-profile relationship with the Israeli actor, Yehuda Levi to whom she was engaged.
 Haaretz described them as "Israel's favorite celebrity couple", with The Jerusalem Post declaring them "Israel's Brangelina".
 They announced their split in 2013 after eight years together.
 Both Danker and Levi have been described as the two most talked-about male stars in Israel.
 Tayeb and Danker remain friends and when asked in a 2019 Ynet interview about his former partner, Danker said that they will soon be in touch and will collaborate.
 The pair performed together in September 2019.

 In 2014, Tayeb married Israeli music producer and guitarist Joseph "Yossi" E-Shine Mizrachi in Tel Aviv, after a year together.
 In 2015, their first daughter Emilia Sarah Mizrachi was born.
 In 2016 they relocated to Los Angeles where she has written the follow-up album to Paper Parachute.
 In 2021, their second daughter Luna Rachel was born.